tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 ## Housekeeping

-In order to transition this
+In order to transition existing RFCs (and TIPS which may have been created while this process is finalized), each will need to be updated with the standard header in follow-up PRs to this repository.
+Their URLs shall not change.

 ## Acknowledgements and Legal

 This proposal draws heavily from [OEP-1] by Axim Collaborative, which is licensed CC-BY-SA.

-[TIP-1](#tip-1-tari-improvement-proposals) © 2026 by Fox Piacenti is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
+[P-TIP-PROC-1](#) © 2026 by Fox Piacenti is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
 <img src="https://mirrors.creativecommons.org/presskit/icons/cc.svg" alt="" style="max-width: 1em;max-height:1em;margin-left: .2em;">
 <img src="https://mirrors.creativecommons.org/presskit/icons/by.svg" alt="" style="max-width: 1em;max-height:1em;margin-left: .2em;">
 <img src="https://mirrors.creativecommons.org/presskit/icons/sa.svg" alt="" style="max-width: 1em;max-height:1em;margin-left: .2em;">